 The Lufthansa Lounge Milan-Malpensa was extensively renovated some time ago.
 During a business trip to Milan, I was able to get an impression of whether the modernized lounge meets the expectations of the Italian fashion capital.

-Before our departure to Dubai we visited the Lufthansa Senator Lounge B-Gates at Frankfurt Airport.
+Before our departure to Dubai we visited the Lufthansa Senator Lounge B-Gates Frankfurt.
 Alongside the Air Canada Maple Leaf Lounge, this is the only Star Alliance Gold Lounge in the non-Schengen area of Terminal 1B.
-You can find out more in the review.
+You can find out more about the lounge at Frankfurt Airport in the review.

-We quite often spend our waiting time in the Lufthansa Senator Lounge A-Gates at Frankfurt Airport.
+We quite often spend our waiting time in the Lufthansa Senator Lounge A-Gates Frankfurt.
 The lounge is very busy, especially during the week, so it has never worked to take photos for a review.
 When we came back from Barcelona on a Saturday evening, we were almost the only guests, so I took the chance to take a closer look around.

 The Lufthansa Senator Lounge at Nuremberg Airport was renovated in autumn 2016.
 The combined Senator and Business Lounge is now presented in the Group-wide design and invites you to relax and work on an area of 350 square meters.
 You can find out whether a visit is really worthwhile in our lounge review.

 The Lufthansa Group flies more than 20 times a day from Leipzig/Halle Airport to destinations in Germany and Europe.
-It goes without saying that there is also a Lufthansa Senator Lounge here.
+So it goes without saying that there is also a Lufthansa Senator Lounge Leipzig/Halle.
 On my way to Munich I found this completely renovated and would like to present it briefly in this lounge review.

 The new satellite in Terminal 2 at Munich Airport has been in operation since April 26.
 Lufthansa is making five new lounges available to travelers in a new environment: a first class lounge and two business and senator lounges, each in the Schengen and non-Schengen areas.
-In this review, the Lufthansa Senator Lounge in the satellite terminal (Schengen area) is presented.
+In this review, the Lufthansa Senator Lounge Munich K11 (Satellite Schengen) is presented.